4 More Character Design Tips!

 As you see here, research is hardly looking at whatever someone pre-selected on Google Images, or generated on AI, it is not a product of a pre-set or assumptions of what an idea looks like, instead, is fruit of deliberate analysis.

-old west character design
+more character designs by miguel nogueira, old west character design

 When preparing a character design, what I like to do is to find avenues to relate to the character, and see it as an opportunity for work-life integration, rather than work-life balance.
 Allow me to explain: